spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 The [spokestack-tray-ios example app](https://github.com/spokestack/spokestack-tray-ios/tree/master/SpokestackTrayExample) uses the “Spokestack” wakeword and [sample Minecraft NLU models](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack).

-In this example, the following code is used to add the `SpokestackTray` framework:
+To create your own copy of the Spokestack/Minecraft Helper, add the `SpokestackTray` framework:

 ```swift
 import SpokestackTray